-This version of the Mach1GTO Manual was prepared for the production run of mounts (serial # M10804 and later) that began shipping in February of 2016.
+This version of the Mach1GTO Manual was prepared for the production run of mounts (serial # M10993 and later) that began shipping in March of 2018.
 Most of the information in this manual is applicable to all Mach1GTO's that have been produced.
 Some of the information in this manual was simply not available when the first Mach1GTO's left our production facility back in 2006.
 This includes information on newer accessories for the Mach1GTO that weren't available for the first production runs.
 We have also learned a few things through experience and the suggestions of our customers that have improved the information that is available in this manual.

 You should also note that this manual is actually one component of a three document system.
 We have always had two manuals for each mount - one for the individual mount and another manual for the keypad that applied to all mounts.
 Starting in the summer of 2011, we further divided the mount manuals to allow us to present the GTO Servo Motor Drive System in greater detail.
-Like the Keypad Manual, the GTO Manual is universal to all mounts that use the Astro-Physics GTO Servo Motor Drive System with the GTOCP4 Servo Control Box.
+Like the Keypad Manual, the GTO Servo Manual is universal to all mounts that use the Astro-Physics GTO Servo Motor Drive System with the GTOCP4 Servo Control Box.
+[Note that the Keypad Manual will only be shipped if the optional Keypad is ordered.]
 This Mach1GTO Manual, on the other hand, will cover the Mach1GTO's mechanical features and physical operations.